tarantool/doc/doc/reference/reference_rock/dbms.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Check the instructions for
-:ref:`Downloading and installing a binary package <user_guide_getting_started-downloading_and_installing_a_binary_package>`
+`downloading and installing a binary package <http://tarantool.org/download.html>`_
-that apply for the environment where tarantool was installed.
+that apply for the environment where Tarantool was installed.
 In addition to
 installing ``tarantool``, install ``tarantool-dev``.
 For example, on Ubuntu, add
 the line: